Truffle Parmesan Quick Biscuit Recipe

 - 1 teaspoon salt

-- 4 tablespoons chilled unsalted butter, cut into cubes
+- 4 tablespoons unsalted butter, chilled and cut into cubes

 - 4 tablespoons vegetable shortening, cut into cubes